A guide to have a planned approach to digital marketing (beyond random posts and ads).

 5. Metrics that matter

-While planning and executing are taken care of, it’s important to tackle how you measure.
-Forget vanity metrics.
-Focus on the key performance indicators (KPIs) that show real impact:
+After planning and execution are taken care of, it’s important to tackle how you measure.
+It’s very crucial to avoid the lure of vanity metrics and focus on the key performance indicators (KPIs) that show real impact:

 - Customer Acquisition Cost (CAC) – how much you spend to earn a customer.